 To inquire about Wofford's experts or to book an interiew, contact Laura Corbin, commuications director, at email@example.com, 864-597-4180 or 864-809-8963.

 Looking to connect its experts with networks around the world without leaving campus, Wofford College has installed VideoLink’s ReadyCam, an on-site television studio system.

 The ReadyCam provides Wofford with broadcast-quality video for live and recorded media interviews and helps facilitate other video productions for the campus.

 Booking the ReadyCam Studio

-Media interested in booking interviews with Wofford experts or non-Wofford experts using the ReadyCam Studio should contact Laura Corbin, senior director of public relations and communications, at firstname.lastname@example.org or 864-597-4180.
+Media interested in booking interviews with Wofford experts or non-Wofford experts using the ReadyCam Studio should contact Laura Corbin, communications director, at firstname.lastname@example.org or 864-597-4180.

 To learn more about the capabilities of the ReadyCam studio, visit videolinktv.com.

 VideoLink LLC, an AVI-SPL company, is a leading provider of video services to Fortune 500, financial services, enterprise companies and institutions.
 Clients use VideoLink’s video services to drive brand awareness and create more engagement with customers.
 VideoLink simplifies live TV appearances and lowers in-house video production costs, creating results-driven branded video content strategies and delivering video production services.